-A person who has had or adopted a child may be entitled to parental benefit supplement.
-The supplement is paid when parental benefit at sickness benefit level is paid by the Social Insurance Office, and for a maximum of 180 days until the child reaches the age of 18 months or 18 months after their adoption.
+Parental benefit supplement is additional compensation during the employee's parental leave, in addition to the parental benefit from the Swedish Social Insurance Agency.
+The supplement is paid when parental benefit at sickness benefit level is paid by the Swedish Social Insurance Agency, and for a maximum of 180 days until the child reaches the age of 18 months or 18 months after their adoption.